 - An interesting example is Robert Silverberg's Tower Of Glass, where a sort of counterpart of Libertarians is called the "Witherers", because they supposedly stand for the withering away of the state.
 Of course, that does not keep them from fighting elections.

 - In E.E.Smith's First Lensman, the party system in North America is the Cosmocrats and the Nationalists.

 - In Mack Reynolds' Trample An Empire Down, bored dolees set out to undermine the establishment by openly mounting the Subversive Party, whose slogan is "What's In It For Me?"
 It succeeds beyond anyone's wildest dreams (or nightmares).

-- The planet Astrobe in RA Lafferty's Past Master has a bewildering array of parties, encouraged by its intricate voting system.
-These include the Hatrack Party, the First, Second and Third Compromise Parties, the Unreconstructeds (humans only, no robots), the Esthetics, the Anesthetics, and a counterpart calling themselves "Local Anesthetics".
+- The planet Astrobe in R. A. Lafferty's Past Master has a bewildering array of parties, encouraged by its intricate voting system.
+These include the Hatrack Party, the First, Second and Third Compromise Parties, the Unreconstructeds (humans only, no robots), the Esthetics, the Anesthetics, and a splinter calling themselves "Local Anesthetics".
 At one point, Thomas More finds himself being interviewed by The Crank, a one-man "party" who managed to slip between the cracks.